paddycakes/clojure-tooling/README.md

-Repository to store all configuration related to personal Clojure tooling"
+Repository to store all configuration related to personal Clojure tooling